gitpeut/SnowRadio/README.md

                       //
 </pre>

-Compiling and uploading can be done in the ARduino IDE.
+Compiling and uploading can be done in the Arduino IDE.
 Creating and populating the flash filesystem is required, and should be done using the
-ESP32 Sketch data upload utility, currently, this is the most feature-rich version: https://github.com/lorol/arduino-esp32fs-plugin, it allows for SPIFFS, LittleFS and FFat filesystems.
+ESP32 Sketch data upload utility.
+Currently, this is the most feature-rich version: https://github.com/lorol/arduino-esp32fs-plugin, it allows for SPIFFS, LittleFS and FFat filesystems.

 <h2>faq</h2>